terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `device_owner` - (Optional) The device owner of the Port.
 Changing this creates a new port.

-* `security_group_ids` - (Optional) A list of security group IDs to apply to the port.
+* `security_group_ids` - (Optional - Conflicts with `no_security_groups`) A list
+    of security group IDs to apply to the port.
 The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).

+* `no_security_groups` - (Optional - Conflicts with `security_group_ids`) If set to
+    `true`, then no security groups are applied to the port.
+If set to `false` and no `security_group_ids` are specified, then the Port will yield to the default behavior of the Networking service, which is to usually apply the "default" security group.

 * `device_id` - (Optional) The ID of the device attached to the port.
 Changing this creates a new port.